About us

 • Co-convenors

-Maureen Smith is the Chair of Cochrane's Consumer Executive.Alex Todhunter-Brown is a Professor of Evidence Synthesis at Glasgow Caledonian University in Scotland, UK, who has a long history of involvement in Cochrane activities.April English, Cochrane's Consumer Engagement Manager.
+Maureen Smith is the Chair of Cochrane's Consumer Executive.Alex Todhunter-Brown is a Professor of Evidence Synthesis at Glasgow Caledonian University in Scotland, UK, who has a long history of involvement in Cochrane activities.April English is Cochrane's Consumer Engagement Manager.

 Prof Zoe Jordan is Executive Director of JBI (a leading global organisation promoting and supporting evidence based healthcare) and an advocate for inclusive, equitable collaboration and engagement across all aspects of the evidence ecosystem.